-Apart from the HC 61 and the HC 96, two federal acts apply in relation to the international protection of children.
+Apart from the HC 96, two federal acts apply in relation to the international protection of children.

 Finally, paragraph 4 provides for the recognition of the measures ordered in a State that is not party to the HC 96 if the measures have been ordered or recognised in the State where the child concerned is habitually resident.